jatofg/nawa/README.md

 - libfastcgi++ (pull from eddic/fastcgipp)
 - libssl-dev (should be available in your distro)
 - libboost-dev < 67
+- libcurl4-openssl-dev

 For actually running applications with qsfrunner, only libfastcgi++ is required.
-OpenSSL should be present on your system anyway.
+OpenSSL and libcurl4 should be present on your system anyway.

 To build qsfrunner, pull the source code, open a terminal, and switch to the qsf directory.